Mapping The Afghan Pamirs Expedition - Apply

 Our journey will start in Dushanbe, Tajikistan where we'll drive 4WDs down to Khorog to pick up visas and supplies, before crossing the border into Afghanistan at Ishkashim.
 After meeting our fixers and trekking guides, we'll obtain the necessary permits, and it'll take two to four days to drive to the trailhead depending on the expedition route.

 The treks themselves mostly involve trekking at between 4,000 and 5,000m (16,000ft).
 Trekking days typically involve between five and nine hours per day, starting at the gateway to the Wakhan Corridor, along remote mountain ranges inhabited by Wakhi shepherds and sparse Kyrgyz settlements.
 The endpoint will have a magnificent view of the mountains bordering Afghanistan and Pakistan, and beyond that the Hindu Kush.

-With the trek or bikepacking complete, it will take two to three days to return to the border town of Sultan Eshkashim before heading to our guesthouse in Khorog to decompress.
+With the trek complete, it will take two to three days to return to the border town of Sultan Eshkashim before heading to our guesthouse in Khorog to decompress.
 On the way out we’ll conduct an expedition debrief to discuss the experience and share lessons learned.
 Our goal is to enable every attendee to take on increasingly adventurous travel with more insight, better skills and higher confidence.
 The expedition closes with a celebration route-team banquet.